Datarails/mcp-outlet/README.md

 # MCP Outlet

+Originally created by **Ori Shmila** in 2025.

+This project was initiated as part of a collaboration with Datarails and is released under the Apache 2.0 license.

+For inquiries about future development or support, contact shmilaori@gmail.com.

 Universal runtime & proxy for Model-Context-Protocol (MCP) servers.

 MCP Outlet lets you **run any MCP-compatible server in a secure, serverless sandbox**.
 It forwards JSON-RPC requests, adds tracing, and cleans up resources — no custom deployment per server required.